James Vaughters: New England Patriots

 On January 21, 2016, Vaughters signed a future contract with the New England Patriots.
 He was released by the Patriots on May 2, 2016.

-Calgary Stampeders
+Calgary Stampeders (first stint)

-Vaughters was signed to the Calgary Stampeders' (CFL) practice roster on July 25, 2016.
+Vaughters was signed to the practice roster of the Calgary Stampeders of the Canadian Football League on July 25, 2016.

 San Diego Chargers

 On August 15, 2016, Vaughters was signed by the San Diego Chargers.
 He was released by the Chargers during final team cuts on September 3, 2016.

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

 Vaughters returned to the Stampeders for the next two seasons where he played in 33 games, recording 50 defensive tackles, 11 quarterback sacks, and eight special teams tackles.
 He won a Grey Cup in his second year as a member of the team.

 Chicago Bears

 On January 8, 2019, Vaughters signed a reserve/future contract with the Chicago Bears.
 On August 31, 2019, Vaughters was cut and signed to the practice squad the next day.
 He was released on September 12, but returned to the practice squad on October 29.
 He was promoted to the active roster on November 2, and made his NFL debut in that weekend's game against the Philadelphia Eagles.
 He mostly played on special teams, appearing on nine plays there and four on defense.
 He was released the next Monday and re-signed to the practice squad.
 He was promoted back to the active roster on November 9, but waived two days later and re-signed back to the practice squad.
 He returned to the 53-man roster on November 16 after Trey Burton was placed on injured reserve.
 He was waived again on November 19 and re-signed to the practice squad.
 On December 30, 2019, Vaughters was signed to a reserve/future contract.
 In Week 5 of the 2020 season against the Tampa Bay Buccaneers on Thursday Night Football, Vaughters recorded his first career sack on Tom Brady during the 20–19 win.
 He signed a contract extension with the team on March 3, 2021.
 On August 31, 2021 Vaughters was released by the Bears.